Introduction to Online Convex Optimization: Bibliographic Remarks

 \section{Bibliographic Remarks}

-The matrix completion model has been extremely popular since its inception in the context of recommendation systems \cite{SrebroThesis,Rennie:2005,salakhutdinov:collaborative,lee:practical,CandesR09,ShamirS11}.
+The matrix completion model has been extremely popular since its inception in the context of recommendation systems \citep{SrebroThesis,Rennie:2005,salakhutdinov:collaborative,lee:practical,CandesR09,ShamirS11}.

-The conditional gradient algorithm was devised in the seminal paper by Frank and Wolfe \cite{FrankWolfe}.
-Due to the applicability of the FW algorithm to large-scale constrained problems, it has been a method of choice in recent machine learning applications, to name a few: \cite{Jaggi10, Jaggi13a, Jaggi13b, Dudik12a, Dudik12b, Hazan12, ShalevShwartz11, Bach12, Tewari11, Garber11, Garber13, Florina14}.
+The conditional gradient algorithm was devised in the seminal paper by \citet{FrankWolfe}.
+Due to the applicability of the FW algorithm to large-scale constrained problems, it has been a method of choice in recent machine learning applications, to name a few: \citep{Hazan08,Jaggi10, Jaggi13a, Jaggi13b, Dudik12a, Dudik12b, Hazan12, ShalevShwartz11, Bach12, Tewari11, Garber11, Garber13, Florina14}.
+In the context of matrix completion and recommendation systems, several faster variants of the Frank-Wolfe method were proposed \citep{garber2016faster,allen2017linear}

-The online conditional gradient algorithm is due to \cite{Hazan12}.
-An optimal regret algorithm, attaining the $O(\sqrt{T})$ bound, for the special case of polyhedral sets was devised in \cite{Garber13}.
+The online conditional gradient algorithm is due to \citet{Hazan12}.
+An optimal regret algorithm, attaining the $O(\sqrt{T})$ bound, for the special case of polyhedral sets was devised in \citep{Garber13}.